-Lethal Shooter and a robot shooter: Technology meets basketball
+Lethal Shooter and a robot shooter: technology meets basketball

 Do you think a day will come when a shooting robot can coach like Lethal Shooter?

 I don't think so.
-Even if AI advances and becomes stronger than humans at shogi, there will still be human competitions.
+Even if AI advances and becomes stronger than humans, there will still be human competition.
 I think robots and humans will exist as separate entities in their own worlds.

 There isn't a clear one, but I hope we can create something interesting.
 As for Cue, I'd like it to learn from humans.
 I think it would be cool if a robot could do Michael Jordan's free throw dunk, so I'd like to try that.
 Also, we had this incredible opportunity, and next time, I hope we can team up with Lethal Shooter and challenge the NBA.